nohtyp/learn_docker/chapter4/README.md

 you should be able to open a web browser on your host machine to 127.0.0.1:8080 and see the default apache web page.

-Also, because you started the container with the /usr/sbin/apachectl -D FOREGROUND command, if you restart the container it will restart with the containe r's httpd application running.
+Also, because you started the container with the /usr/sbin/apachectl -D FOREGROUND command, if you restart the container it will restart with the container's httpd application running.

 To verify run the following: